namboodirilab/B-CALM/README.md

-# Behavior Controller for Associative Learning and Memory Software and Hardware Introduction
+# Behavior Controller for Associative Learning and Memory (B-CALM): Software and Hardware Introduction
 This readme file briefly introduces the supplementary files for the Behavior controller system for assoctiative learning and memory (B-CALM). <br />
  <br />